 Some businesses are exempt from GST registration.
 These firms, irrespective of meeting the requirements for compulsory GST registration, need not register when their products are all, if not mainly, zero-rated items.
 These firms need not charge GST on sales nor submit GST returns once approved.
 The downside here is that these firms cannot claim the GST on their purchases.

-Goods And Services Tax Act Singapore: GST Registration Process
+Goods and Services Tax Act Singapore: Registration Process

 According to the Goods and Services Tax Act Singapore, companies must register for GST within 30 days from the date of the liability to register arise.
 The entire registration process usually takes around three weeks.
 The steps to register are as follows: